Engel & Völkers

 5. Maintenance

 As an apartment owner in Dubai, you are likely to incur various maintenance fees.
-One of the most common maintenance fees is a service charge - which covers the costs of managing the building you live in, such as repairs, security, cleaning, etc.
+One of the most common maintenance fees is a service charge - which covers the costs of managing the apartment building you live in, such as repairs, security, cleaning, etc.

 If you plan to hire personal help, that is a factor to consider when buying an apartment as well.
 Ensure to take this cost into consideration.